It’s been a while! I’m almost done with my exams, just one more to go on Friday!

 I came across this tutorial on how to make a drawstring bag one day.
 It seemed relatively simple to do and would produce a rather nice-looking result.
 However, seeing as I don’t own a sewing, I tried it out using just hand-sewing.

 Seeing the bag reminded me of a game I play a lot, still to these days, called Animal Crossing.
-In that game, money is call Bells and they come in either coins or bags.
+In that game, money is called Bells and they come in either coins or bags.
 Bell bags!
 I modified the design a little to make a bell bag.
 I also used slightly different materials.

 My materials consisted of felt for the outer layer, and satin fabric for the lining.
 I sewed a black felt star to the outer layer.
 With the fabric lining, I had to seal the edges with PVA glue to stop the fraying.
 This fabric tears really easily!